Published: August 2020 | Updated: June 2023

 - Pain and Inflammation in any capacity

 And the really neat part is that in every research study, CBD for dogs has proven to be a safe supplement with zero side effects when used at the correct dosage.
+Plus, your dog can’t overdose on CBD.
+The worst-case scenario is that they could experience some diarrhea if they take too much.

 The reason that these studies, and many more with similar results, are exciting is that CBD use is an alternative treatment to non-steroidal anti-inflammatory drugs (NSAIDs), which have some pretty nasty long-term side effects for your furry friend.